dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 </p>
 <em> Several examples of videos from HMDB-51 dataset.
 Each video belongs to one of the 51 classes: "fencing" (top), "ride_bike" (middle), "walk" (down).</em>

 With the increasing popularity of __attention mechanisms__ applied to the tasks such as image captioning or machine translation, incorporating visual attention in the action recognition tasks became an interesting research idea.
 The work by Sharma et al. 2016[^6]  may serve as an example.
 This is the first method which will be covered in this article.
 This idea has been improved by Z.Li et al. 2018 [^7] where  three further concepts were introduced.
 Firstly, the spatial layout of the input is being preserved throughout the whole network.
 This was not the case in the previous approach, where image was flattened at some point and treated as a vector.
 Secondly, the authors additionally feed optical flow information to the network.
 This makes the architecture more sensitive to the motion between the frames.
 Finally, the attention is also being used for action localization.
 This work will also be partially covered in this tutorial.
 For the sake of completeness it is important to mention that visual attention was also combined with 3D CNNs by Yao et al. 2015 [^8] .
-It is pretty fascinating how this concept has been successfully utilized over some many different domains and approaches!
+It is pretty fascinating how this concept has been successfully applied some many different domains and methods!

 ## Attention LSTM for Action Recognition

 ### Summary of the Method

 In the work by Sharma et al., the problem of video classification has been tackled in the following manner.
 Let's denote a video $$v$$ as a set of images, such that $$v = \{x_1, x_2, ..., x_T\}$$.
+Every sequence consists of $30$ frames.
 The appearance of individual video frame $$x_t$$ is encoded as a feature cube (a feature map tensor) $${\mathbf{X}_{t,i}} \in \mathbb{R}^{D} $$ derived from the last convolutional layer of a GoogLeNet.
-In our implementation we will use much simpler feature extractor - VGG network- thus the feature cubes have shape $$7\times7\times512$$.
+In our implementation we will use much simpler feature extractor - VGG network - thus the feature cubes have shape $$7\times7\times512$$.
 So in our particular implementation:

 $$t \in \{1,2,...,30\} $$